MyroG/Portable-Panel/README.md

 # Portable VRChat Panel
 A script for a customizable portable panel that can be used in any VRC world.
 You can use it to create menus, portable video players etc.
-- In VR, the panel can be opened by using the "Triggers" or the "Grab" gesture with both hands.
+- In VR, put your hands close together, then use the "Triggers" or the "Grab" gesture to open the menu.
 - On PC, just keep the "Tab" key pressed.

 Requires UdonSharp.